 82% of the children made a Good level of development in Writing with 37% of the children Exceeding.

-In recent years several of our pupils have achieved academic scholarships to schools such as Hampton, King Edward VI High School for Girls, Merchant Taylor’s, The Abbey and Millfield School.
+In recent years several of our pupils have achieved academic scholarships to schools such as Hampton, Merchant Taylor’s, The Abbey and Millfield School as well as many gaining places to grammar schools at the end of Year 11 or Year 6.